Mehkar: Kanchani mahal

 In local folklore, the structure is connected with many tales and mysteries.

 The structure and the bricks are of Mughal architectural pattern and was designed for camping of an army and housing a very high ranking army officer of those times.

 The aforesaid monument is currently in ruins due to the lack of attention from the ASI.
 However, the story connected to Kanchani Mahal seems to be a myth.
-Looking at the ruins one could easily gauge that the bricks are of Mughalia shapes and the monument would have been constructed to house and camp a general (or Shahenshah) of Aurangazeb's stature during Great Chhatrapati Shivaji Maharaj's period in their campaign to crush the rising of the great Maratha warrior.
+Looking at the ruins one could easily gauge that the bricks are of Mughalia shapes and the monument would have been constructed to house and camp a general (or Shahenshah) of Aurangazeb's stature during Chhatrapati Shivaji Maharaj's period in their campaign to crush the rising of the great Maratha warrior.

 According to local people, Kanchani Mahal was a seven storeyed palace constructed by a king to his concubine (known as Kanchani in Hindi) to provide a safe place for her and to protect her from public humiliation.
 From the top of the seventh storey, she was able to see the temple and lighthouse in the village without needing to travel to the temple directly.
 She is said to have committed suicide from the seventh storey since she was often ridiculed by the public that her palace is on a higher level than the temple in the village.
-The building was constructed using a cementing material made of cowdung, which provided natural insulation from heat and cold.
+The building was constructed using a cementing material made of cow dung, which provided natural insulation from heat and cold.
 Today only two storeys remain and the rest of the building is deteriorated.
 The palace is estimated to be roughly 400 years old by the local people of Mehkar.

 The ASI will be the right authority to ascertain the truth if they take an interest.

 N G Deshpande, renowned poet of Maharashtra, composed extensively on Kanchan Mahal.

 Kiran Shivhar Dongardive, another renowned poet from Mehkar has composed some poems on Kanchani Mahal.
 His poem is a work of fiction and cannot be construed as reality.

 However, Kanchani in Marathi as well as in Hindi dialect literally means a Courtesan or a dancing girl meant to entertain clients of higher class.